Skip to Content

 Spread the love

-You can buy started strawberry plants at the nursery, but by buying bare root strawberry sets you can not only save a ton of money, but get a larger variety and healthier, more vigorous plants.
+You can buy started strawberry plants at the nursery.
+By buying bare root strawberry sets you can save a ton of money, and get a larger variety and healthier, more vigorous plants.
 And if your family is like mine, there can never be too many strawberries!

-There are dozens of strawberry varieties for every climate, so before purchasing make sure the variety you are looking at is well suited to your growing zone.
+There are dozens of strawberry varieties for every climate.
+Before purchasing make sure the variety you are looking at is suited to your growing zone.
 All the varieties can be categorized into three types.

 Types of Strawberries

-June bearing – The most popular & most productive of all the varieties, as their name suggests, berries are harvested over the course of 4-5 weeks in early summer.
+The most popular & most productive of all the varieties.
+As their name suggests, berries are harvested over the course of 4-5 weeks in early summer.
 With a huge yield in just a few weeks, these strawberries are great for making preserves, jams & jellies (but they are also great for fresh snacking!).
-June bearing generally produce the biggest berries and the largest amount of runners (baby strawberry plants).
+June Bearing generally produces the biggest berries and the largest amount of runners (baby strawberry plants).

-Ever-bearing – Unlike June bearers, their name is a little misleading.
-They don’t bear all year round, but do have two large harvests (although not as much as the one June bearing harvest), usually mid summer and then again in early autumn.
-Ever bearing berries produce smaller fruit than June bearers and less runners.
+Unlike June Bearers, their name is a little misleading.
+They don’t bear all year round, but they do have two large harvests.
+Harvests are usually around mid-summer and then again in early autumn.
+Ever Bearing strawberries produce smaller fruit than June bearers and fewer runners.
+Fewer runners make Ever Bearing a good choice for planters or raised beds.

-Most gardeners grow a combination of strawberry types – June bearers for the big juicy berries with a big all-at-once harvest for preserving and then either an Ever Bearing or Day Neutral variety so they can have fresh eating berries all season.
+Many gardeners grow a combination of strawberry types.
+June Bearers for the big juicy berries with a big all-at-once harvest for preserving and then either an Ever Bearing or Day Neutral variety so they can have fresh eating berries all season.

 Strawberries grow well in containers or raised beds because they love loose, rich compost.
 If you are planting in the ground, till the area for planting down about a foot.
-Get a soil test done to see if you need to amend your soil before transplanting – strawberries like a pH of 6.0-6.5.
+Get a soil test done to see if you need to amend your soil before transplanting.
+Strawberries like a pH of 6.0-6.5.
 They love a rich compost made from food waste or aged barnyard manure.
-Select a spot that gets a least 8 hours of full sun.
-Strawberries will grow in partial shade, but the fruit yields will be greatly decreased.
+Select a spot that gets at least 8 hours of full sun.
+Strawberries will grow in partial shade, but the fruit yields will be decreased.

 bare root strawberries

-When you get your bare root berries, they won’t look like much.
+When you get your bare root berry plants, they won’t look like much.
 To harvest the bare root plants, the nursery has dug them up while still dormant, allowing them to survive even without water & nutrients.

-You should try to plant your bare root plants as soon as possible after purchase so your plants don’t “wake up” before you get them in the ground.
-You should plant in early spring/late winter, about a month before your last frost date for your area, as long as the ground has thawed.
+You should aim to plant your bare root plants as soon as possible after purchase so your plants don’t “wake up” before you get them in the ground.
+Plant in early spring/late winter, about a month before your last frost date for your area, as long as the ground has thawed.
 If you buy your berries too early and the ground isn’t ready yet, keep them in a cool, dark location.
 Mist the roots occasionally so they don’t dry up.

 bare root strawberries